Types of foraminal stenosis — cervical, thoracic and lumbar

 Symptoms vary on a case-to-case basis.
 However, pain, tinging, numbness and muscle weakness are the most common indicators of foraminal stenosis.

 Possible causes and risk factors

-There are also many possible causes of foraminal stenosis.
-Bulging or herniated discs, hardened ligaments, arthritis or bone spurs tend to be the most common causes.
-Other factors such as obesity, family history, poor posture and certain lifestyle choices may also lead to foraminal stenosis, though physicians have no exact way of determining which combination of factors will lead an individual to develop the condition.
+There many possible causes of foraminal stenosis.
+Age-related degenerative conditions like bulging or herniated discs, hardened ligaments, arthritis or bone spurs tend to be the most common causes.
+Other factors such as obesity, family history, poor posture and certain lifestyle choices may also lead to foraminal stenosis, though doctors have no exact way of determining which combination of factors will lead a person to develop the condition.